ThePython10110/ExchangeClone/README.md

     * Added energy values for MineClone's new items.
 * Changes:
     * Changed the amount of damage done by Dark/Red Matter Sword special abilities (used to be `max_damage/distance`, now is `max_damage-distance`)
     * A whole bunch of things that won't be noticible when playing, mostly code reorganization.
-It's *possible* that tools that mine multiple nodes at a time (hammer, pickaxe, hoe, katar, and morningstar) will be less laggy
+It's *possible* that tools that mine multiple nodes at a time (hammer, pickaxe, hoe, katar, and morningstar) will be slightly less laggy
     * Texture/sound license changed to CC-BY-SA-3.0 (because GPLv3+ isn't really meant as a media license).
 * Bugfixes:
     * Fixed an issue where MineClone dispensers could ONLY be used with Dark/Red Matter Shears (whoops).